Below is a list of frequently asked questions to help you plan your visit.

 What do you offer Group Bookers?

-For future events, where we hope social distancing to be a distant memory, we offer various discounts for those coming in a group of 10 people or more.
-Check out our Booking Information page to find out more information about how to organise a group trip to our theatre.
+We offer various discounts for those coming in a group of 10 people or more.
+Check out our Groups page to find out more information about how to organise a group trip to our theatre.

 What happens if I can’t attend?